hugosc/ggm_scrna_seq/README.md

 ## Overview

+This project is intended to provide pipelines related to structural analysis of single-cell RNA sequencing data.

-This is your new Kedro project, which was generated using `Kedro 0.17.5`.
+Built using `Kedro 0.17.5`.
+So far, Data was obtained from [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE125162).

 Take a look at the [Kedro documentation](https://kedro.readthedocs.io) to get started.

-Data was obtained from [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE125162).

 ## Rules and guidelines